Analysis | Black voters delivered Democrats the presidency. Now they are caught in the middle of its internal battle.

 While Democratic lawmakers expressed joy that they regained the White House, they also expressed some concern that embracing controversial language may have cost them seats in the House of Representatives and prevented them from winning clear control of the Senate, where the balance of power awaits two runoff elections in Georgia.

-I previously wrote that the “Defund the Police” movement gained steam on the left following protests over the death of George Floyd, a Black man who died in May in Minneapolis after a White police officer pinned Floyd to the ground with his knee on his neck for more than eight minutes.
-Supporters of “Defund the Police” think police officers are systemically encouraged to react violently to nonviolent people, and that the resources spent funding those behaviors would be better spent elsewhere.
+I previously wrote that the “Defund the Police” movement gained steam on the left following protests over the death of George Floyd, a Black man who died in May in Minneapolis after a White police officer pinned Floyd to the ground with his knee on his neck for roughly eight minutes.
+Supporters of “Defund the Police” think police officers are systemically encouraged to react violently to nonviolent people and that the resources spent funding those behaviors would be better spent elsewhere.

-After some looting and vandalism occurred amid protests, Trump and the GOP characterized the predominantly peaceful march participants as violent, anarchists thugs who wanted to rid American society of law enforcement.
-This became part of his campaign stump speech to sway voters, and while he lost his reelection bid, some Democrats.believe his rhetoric contributed to the party’s congressional losses.
+After some looting and vandalism occurred amid protests, Trump and the GOP characterized the predominantly peaceful march participants as violent, anarchist thugs who wanted to rid American society of law enforcement.
+This became part of his campaign stump speech to sway voters, and while he lost his reelection bid, some Democrats believe his rhetoric contributed to the party’s congressional losses.

 House Majority Whip James E. Clyburn (D-S.C.) — the most powerful Black lawmaker in Congress — suggested this week on CNN that maybe the party should walk away from the messaging behind “Defund the Police,” arguing that retaining controversial messaging could block liberals from receiving the gains that they really desire: